kulisak12/Runalysis/README.md

 # Runalysis
   - A web application for analyzing GPS activities.

 This application aims to provide insight and deep analysis for recorded activities such as running or cycling.
+I have chosen this as my programming graduation project.

 ## Planned functionality
   - Graphs showing elevation, pace, heart rate and other recorded data
   - Zoom-in and selection for investigating sections of the activity
   - Lap splits
   - Analysis of time spent in pace and heart rate zones
+  - Training impulse

 ## Possible future updates
-  - Map with the activity
+  - Map of the activity
   - Strava synchronization